 Meeting Minutes

-Dave Aichele expressed gratitude to community partners: Millersville University at The Ware Center for hosting the meetings, Discover Lancaster for sponsoring the Merchant Meetings, and Colonial Parking for providing parking in the lot across Prince Street.
+Colleen Wagner extended appreciation to our Community Partners: Millersville University at The Ware Center for the Arts for hosting our meetings, Discover Lancaster for sponsoring the merchant meetings, and Colonial Parking for managing the surface lots and providing free parking in the lot across Prince Street.

-Elspeth Moffatt reviewed the Great Meeting Guide with the group to ensure the meeting was successful.
+Elspeth Moffatt reviewed the Great Meeting Guide with the group to ensure a successful meeting

 Special Announcements